dearlywon-obligation740/ecommerce-executive-dashboards/docs/methodology.md

   <tr><td>Gold</td><td>#FFD166</td><td>AOV, frequency, warnings</td></tr>
 </table>

 <p>Cards are rounded rectangle shapes with text boxes layered on top.
 This is cleaner and more repositionable than merged cells.
-Charts use the same palette with transparent backgrounds so they blend into the dashboard surface.</p>
+Charts use the same palette with transparent backgrounds, so they blend into the dashboard surface.</p>

 ---

 <h2>Key Analytical Decisions</h2>

-<p><strong>Revenue driver decomposition uses division from totals, not averaged averages.</strong> When showing the full year, AOV = Total Revenue / Total Invoices (not the average of 12 monthly AOVs).
-Averaging averages produces incorrect results when the underlying volumes differ month to month.</p>

 <p><strong>Cancellation rate uses distinct invoice count, not row count.</strong> Each invoice can have multiple product lines.
 Counting rows would inflate the rate depending on how many products were on each order.
 Distinct count of invoice numbers gives the true order-level cancellation rate.</p>